awetscherek/t2star_inhomogeneity/README.md

 ## Related research

-'Improving T2* Estimation for Detection of Tumour Hypoxia in an MR-Linac' by Dominic Qu
+'Improving T2* Estimation for Detection of Tumour Hypoxia with an MR-Linac' by Dominic Qu

 An Imperial College Department of Computing MEng Individual Project with the Institute of Cancer Research